korhlibri/collectibyte/README.md

 # collectibyte
-A simple PHP project of an e-commerce website using Vue.js and Bootstrap 5.
+A simple partially functional PHP project of an e-commerce website using Vue.js and Bootstrap 5.

 ## Set-up